Resistance Bands: Are They Good For Arthritis In The Knee?

 • Begin by standing with a resistance band around the ankles.

-• While standing on one leg raise the other leg out to the side.
-You can also kick the leg out behind you or in front of you.
+• While standing on one leg, raise the opposite leg out to the side.

 • Do 8-12 reps and increase to 2-3 set of 8-12 reps as you progress.

-• Begin by lying on your back with your resistance band around your legs above the knees. (don’t put the band on the knees make sure it is above to avoid injury).
+• Begin by lying on your back with your exercise band around your legs above the knees.
+(Don’t put the band on the knees; this could cause a knee injury.)

 Calf Raises

-• Start in a standing position with loop band looped under both feet.
+• Start in a standing position with a loop band under both feet.

 • Grab the band on either side with both hands.